tonykhbo/openshift_101_tty_jenkins/README.md

 AND

-for Openshift101, this will also provision ephemeral Jenkins
+for this script will also provision ephemeral Jenkins

 ## How do I use this?